-Founded in 1981, the Bouldin Creek Neighborhood Association (BCNA) is one of the city’s oldest area resident groups.
+Founded in 1981, the Bouldin Creek Neighborhood Association (BCNA) is one of the city’s oldest neighborhood associations.
 Today, the neighborhood contains over 5,600 residents and includes Auditorium Shores, The Long Center for the Performing Arts, and the Lester E. Palmer Community Events Center.

 Bouldin Creek’s most unique assets are its residents.
-From its historic south-of-the-river, second-class status, the neighborhood has become home to diverse cultural groups ranging from decades-old residents to new tenants; from old hippies to young techies.
+From its historic south-of-the-river, affordable bungalows, the neighborhood has become home to diverse cultural groups ranging from generations of home owners to new tenants; from old hippies to young techies.
 The result is an eclectic and vibrant mix of residents.

 The Bouldin Creek neighborhood, as well as the BCNA, is bordered by Lady Bird Lake on the north, the Union Pacific Railroad Tracks on the west, Oltorf Street on the south, and South Congress Avenue on the east.

 The BCNA reaches out to neighborhood residents by:

-- Hosting General Association meetings, which are expected to be held at 6:45 PM on second (2nd) Tuesday every third (3rd) month.
+- Hosting General Association meetings, which are normally held at 6:45 PM on second (2nd) Tuesday every third (3rd) month.
 Past Minutes and those Pending approval are available for review.

 - Encouraging residents to join the BCNA e-mail list

-- Publishing the Bouldin Bulletin, the periodic neighborhood newsletter.
+- Publishing the Bouldin Bulletin, our periodic neighborhood newsletter.
 Electronic copies of the Bouldin Bulletin are available.